 Every member of the BIBC staff shares our unique philosophy and passion for health and healing.
 We go to great lengths in our recruiting process to ensure each person you encounter has impeccable training, high-level experience, a friendly demeanor, and a commitment to delivering the exceptional level of professionalism and patient care you’ll only find here.
-That’s why we commonly invest up to a year before hiring.
 The result is a tightly knit team working in unison to consistently deliver an unparalleled patient experience—and we love it!

 Our commitment to corrective care means long-term, “structural” changes to the body as opposed to merely relieving a symptom temporarily.

 People are inspired and excited by the thought that there can be an actual long-term solution to these very common problems and that they can be taught and empowered to take care of their own bodies for the long-term instead of relying on more doctors and drugs.

 My interest in chiropractic began with a desire to understand, improve, and naturally heal my own body after suffering various sports injuries in my youth.
 Chiropractic, massage, and corrective exercise have since been the source of my health, vitality, and active lifestyle—and I want to share that possibility with every patient.

 We give our patients the confidence and awareness that they are very much in control of their own health and well-being.
 That discovery, along with our in-depth training, empowers them to become their own advocates and maintain their success for life.